Wings of War

-Wings of War, by Andrea Angiolino and Pier Giorgio Paglia, is a modular boardgame collection published by Nexus Editrice and dedicated to air combat.
-A new edition is published by Ares Games as Wings of Glory.
+Wings of War is a modular wargame collection about air combat designed by Andrea Angiolino and Pier Giorgio Paglia, and first published by Nexus Editrice.
+The games are now published as Wings of Glory by Ares Games.
 The games mix card game, board game, and miniature wargaming mechanics to simulate air combat in the 20th century.
 The first collection is dedicated to the First World War, while a second collection is about the Second World War.

+Publishing history

-The air images and cover scenes are by Vincenzo Auletta, and the landscapes on the cards are by Dario Calì.
-The graphic design is by Fabio Maiorana.
-The illustrations are based on extensive historical research.
+Wings of War was first published in Italian by Nexus Editrice in 2004, with an official English edition by Fantasy Flight Games.
+The air images and cover scenes were illustrated by Vincenzo Auletta, and the landscapes on the cards by Dario Calì.
+Illustrations and gameplay for Wings of War were based on extensive historical research of 20th century aviation.

-First released in Italian in 2004, the game had an official English edition by Fantasy Flight Games.
-Other official editions have appeared in German, Greek, French, Spanish, Dutch, Russian, Polish, Czech, Portuguese, Swedish, Finnish and Japanese, besides translations into other languages.

 In 2011 the distribution of Wings of War in English was dropped by Fantasy Flight Games.
-Shortly thereafter Nexus announced that it was closing down.
-The licence to produce Wings of War (rebadged as Wings of Glory) then passed to a new Italian company, Ares Games, who now directly distributes the product in English.
+Shortly thereafter Nexus announced that it was liquidating.
+The licence of the game's production then passed to Italian company Ares Games, and the company began directly distributing it in English under the name Wings of Glory.
+Ares Games retained the creative team behind the original games, and new Wings of Glory publications remained backwards compatible with the original Wings of War editions.

 Game mechanics

 Each plane is depicted on a card and has a set of maneuver cards specifically designed for it, with large arrows on them.
 The player controlling the plane plans his turn choosing three of the maneuver cards in sequence and putting them face down on the gaming mat.
 All players then reveal their first maneuver card at the same time, put it in front of the plane card and move the latter so that the little arrowhead on the rear of the plane card matches the one in front of the maneuver card.
 In this way, planes can then "fly" on the table or the floor.

 A ruler is used to see if a plane has enemy planes (cards) in his field of fire.
 If so, the player chooses one target that must take a damage card with a random number of points (optional rules cover special damages too).
 Short range fire (up to half ruler of distance) mean two damage cards rather than one.
 The different planes available determine the firepower, maneuver cards available, and number of damage points able to be sustained before being eliminated and are based on that planes historic performance.